AdamWongCH/analytics-thinking/1-Introduction/README.md

 In this module, you will:

-* interpret simple student data
+* interpret simple data
 * derive meaning from it
-* identify at-risk students
+* identify students who may be at risk
 * recommend an action

 ---